cwmaloney/farmsteadLightsWebhook/ArtNet.md

   * configuration is an object that may have these properties:
     * universe - the DMX universe; default is 1.
-    * ipAddress -  The IP address for the universe; The default is'10.0.0.0'.
+    * address -  The IP address for the universe; The default is'10.0.0.0'.
     * enableBroadcast - Use broadcast mode to send messages; The default is false.
     * port - IP port for the universe reciever; The default is0x1936.
     * sendOnlyChangeData - If true, always send the all values DMX.
 If false, send only changed values; Default is true.
-    * minMessageInterval = Minimun interval between packets, in milliseconds - see spec page 48; The default 50.
+    * minMessageInterval = Minimun interval between packets, in milliseconds - see spec page 48; The default 25 (40 frames a second).
     * refreshInterval = interval, in milliseconds, before sending a repeat packet - see spec page 51; The default 4000.

 This method configures the library to send data for the universe and creates the UDP socket needed to send data for the universe.